vaib-dev/Courses/5-dbms/5-rdbms.md

 >{EMP_ID}

 Non-prime attributes:
->In the given table, all attributes except EMP_ID are non-prime.
+> all attributes except EMP_ID are non-prime.

 Here, EMP_STATE & EMP_CITY dependent on EMP_ZIP and EMP_ZIP dependent on EMP_ID.
 The non-prime attributes (EMP_STATE, EMP_CITY) transitively dependent on super key(EMP_ID).
 It violates the rule of third normal form.